-Australia has changed its terrorism alert system, effective 27 November 2015, to give the public clearer information about attacks being planned by extremists, under a proposed new threat hierarchy unveiled in February 2015.
+Australia has changed its terror alert system, effective 27 November 2015, to give the public clearer information about attacks being planned by extremists.
+This is under a proposed new threat hierarchy unveiled in February 2015.

-The current four-tier alert system which describe levels of risk from “low” to “high” and “extreme” are replaced with a system that says how likely an attack is at any point.
+The current four-tier terror alert system describes levels of risk from “low” to “high” and “extreme”.
+It is to be replaced with a system that says how likely an attack is at any point.
 The highest threat levels are now that attacks are “expected” or “certain”.

-More public information regarding this Threat Level is available at the Australian National Security website.
+More public information regarding the new Terror Alert System is available at the Australian National Security website.